Functional Specifications

 - AC-2.4.4: The updated values are reflected in the list or board immediately after save.

-- AC-2.4.5: The same validation rules as creation apply (AC-2.2.6, AC-2.2.7).
+- AC-2.4.5: The same validation rules as creation apply, including title, due-date, and label validation.

 - AC-2.4.6: Cancelling the edit discards changes and returns to the previous task-manager state.